 Nebraska Waterfowl Hunting

 - The Nebraska waterfowl hunting season goes from September to February.

 - More than 15 different species of ducks, including: mallards; blue-winged teal; green-winged teal; gadwall; Northern pintail; American wigeon; Northern shovelers; wood ducks; and occasional redheads; ring-necked ducks; and canvasbacks.

-- Five species of geese: Canada geese; Specklebelly geese; Snow; Blue and Ross’s geese
+- Five species of geese: Canada geese; Specklebelly geese; Snow; Blue and Ross’s geese.

-North Platte River Waterfowl Hunts
+North Platte River Waterfowl Hunts in Nebraska

 During the winter, Nebraska has a population of mallards that is hard to find in any other state!